alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 * Go to the [Container Registry web console](https://cr.console.aliyun.com) (with your normal account);
 * If necessary, select your region on top of the page;
-* The repository "deployment-toolbox" should be displayed; move your mouse cursor on top of the icon that looks like an arrow going into a box under the "Repository Address" column; a popup should open with multiple URLS:
+* The repository "deployment-toolbox" should be displayed; move your mouse cursor on top of the icon that looks like an arrow going into a box under the "Repository Address" column; a popup should open with multiple URLs:

 ![Repository addresses](images/container-registry-repository-addresses.png)

-* Click on the first address (next to "Internet") to copy it (it should be like registry-intl.ap-southeast-1.aliyuncs.com/my-sample-domain-xyz/deployment-toolbox);
+* Click on the first address (next to "Internet") to copy it (it should be like "registry-intl.ap-southeast-1.aliyuncs.com/my-sample-domain-xyz/deployment-toolbox");
 * Open a terminal and type:
   ```bash
   # Test your repository configuration